DasDigitaleMomentum/wbridge/README.md

 - Wayland‑friendly: no global key grabs; no key injection; GNOME owns shortcuts.
 - Local IPC over Unix domain socket (`0600`) in `$XDG_RUNTIME_DIR`.
 - Actions are explicit.
 HTTP endpoints and Shell commands are under your control.
-- Be mindful when enabling “Use shell” or calling external endpoints.
 - Secrets live in `~/.config/wbridge/settings.ini` under `[secrets]` (user‑managed).

 ---